THIS EVENT HAS BEEN CANCELLED

 Maratón runners must complete BOTH events in the allotted times for each or they will be listed as DNF for the entire event.

-Maratón finishers will receive an award and a shirt that is ONLY AVAILABLE to finishers.
-Wear it with pride.
+Maratón finishers will receive an award that is ONLY AVAILABLE to finishers.
+Flaunt it with pride.
 Or shame.
 Whichever applies.

 Race Day Details!